-- Each new hire orientee MUST complete their mandatory education requirements on the first day in their department, or before they have contact with patients or access patient or other confidential information. - Laboratory employees upon hire, transfer, or service break (greater than six months), must complete the Laboratory Compliance Introduction on-line course and complete the attestation statement or, when applicable, the associated exam within their probationary period.
-Reading this booklet is also required. - In addition, the above laboratory employees must also read the Laboratory Compliance Confidentiality, Privacy, and Information Security Guidelines booklet and complete any additional on-line courses as assigned within their probationary period. - Additional job specific compliance education may be assigned periodically based on associated risks and responsibilities for each job category; audit findings; and operational and regulatory changes. - Compliance information and education may be disseminated as needed, at staff meetings, in-services, or via other means. - For more information about the on-line Beaumont Health System Learning Center, go to Inside Beaumont Online under Education to access Mandatories/Student Center log in page as shown below.
+- Each new hire orientee MUST complete their mandatory education requirements within the first week in their department, or before they have contact with patients or access patient or other confidential information. - Laboratory employees upon hire, transfer, or service break (greater than six months), must complete the Laboratory Introduction to Compliance on-line course and complete the associated exam within their probationary period.
+Reading this booklet is also required. - In addition, the above laboratory employees must also read the Laboratory Compliance Confidentiality, Privacy, and Information Security Guidelines booklet and complete the Laboratory Confidentiality and Privacy Review on-line course within their probationary period. - Additional job specific compliance education may be assigned periodically based on associated risks and responsibilities for each job category; audit findings; and operational and regulatory changes. - Additional compliance information and education may be disseminated as needed, at staff meetings, in-services, or via other means. - For more information about the on-line Beaumont Health learning management system, go to Beaumont Health Intranet under Education to access corporate and department-specific mandatory education.